Remember that

 is free as

-an -module.
+-module.
 Further

 we want to initiate the study of the representation theory of this algebra.